Get a Life.

 The final achievement — success — “Whoopie!
 Got a job”.

 But the devil is still in the details.
 Define what does “Got a Job”mean?

 Received a verbal offer?
 A written offer?
 Finished negotiating?
 Accepted a final offer?
 Your first minute on the job?
 The end of your first week?

 It is when both you and the employer are comfortable with the status quo.

 On a level of less urgency, expect to return to lines 1 through 3 for total re-edit because statistically in 3 to 5 years you will have to start over — sorry!
 Never stop working on “Get a Plan”.

 Here are links to our resources:

-For PSGCNJ Members Only — ACCELERATED CAREER TRAINING (ACT)
+Become a PSGCNJ Member (free) for — ACCELERATED CAREER TRAINING (ACT)